earies/openconfig-community/2023-01-05/README.md

-proprietary encoding scheme that some implementations need to come up w/ for interface names (e.g. concatenating interface.subinterface) for portions of the model which obviously conflict with the true underlying representation and thus difficulties when referencing from other domains, logs, CLI, etc..
+proprietary encoding scheme that some implementations need to come up w/ for interface names (e.g. concatenating interface.subinterface) for portions of the model which obviously conflict with the true underlying representation and thus difficulties when referencing from other domains (native schema), logs, CLI, etc..